 Coaching your own kid, whether they’re male or female, really only works up until the teenage years.
 Once testosterone or estrogen show up, teenage kids are designed to butt heads with their parents.
-At that point, the benefits diminish exponentially, and it’s better to have third-party coaching on an individual basis, and if dad or mom has been on the field or serving as an assistant coach, it’s better to have them take a step back and let the kids play for someone who isn’t related to them.
+At that point, the benefits of having parents of youth athletes on the field diminish exponentially, and it’s better to have third-party coaching on an individual basis, and if dad or mom has been on the field or serving as an assistant coach, it’s better to have them take a step back and let the kids play for someone who isn’t related to them.
 Over the last 50 years, I’ve learned that parents who are too involved can be just as detrimental as parents who aren’t involved at all.
 Being involved is great, but it’s better to be involved behind the scenes rather than where your involvement can be seen.

 If you’re coaching your kid at a younger age, do the best you can to treat him or her like someone else’s child when you’re at the field.
 From a teammate standpoint, if Dad is the skipper, everything done to his particular kid is seen differently.
 If his kid is playing over someone else, or gets to take extra batting practice, it’s because Dad is the coach.
 Just hearing a kid yell “Dad!” across the field can make kids who don’t have a dad on the field uncomfortable.
 I remember when Reese Ryan was pitching for Texas Christian University, Nolan Ryan was an assistant coach.
 The head coach sent Nolan out to the mound to talk to Reese, and before Nolan got all the way out there, Reese said, “Dad, you don’t have to come talk to me, I know what you’re going to say.”
 The whole stadium heard it and laughed.
 And in that situation, it was actually awkward for the coach’s kid.
 So it goes both ways.